StarRocks/starrocks/README.md

 <div align="center">

   </div>
-StarRocks, a Linux Foundation project, is the next-generation data platform designed to make data-intensive real-time analytics fast and easy.
+StarRocks is the next-generation data platform designed to make data-intensive real-time analytics fast and easy.
 It delivers query speeds 5 to 10 times faster than other popular solutions.
 StarRocks can perform real-time analytics well while updating historical records.
 It can also enhance real-time analytics with historical data from data lakes easily.
 With StarRocks, you can get rid of the de-normalized tables and get the best performance and flexibility. <br>

 Learn more 👉🏻 [Introduction to StarRocks](https://www.starrocks.io/blog/introduction_to_starrocks )